 Now that we’ve provided you with a few tips, it’s time to get going.
 Start by being more mindful of where you buy your everyday necessities like coffee.
 Check in on Facebook the next time you stop at your local cafe or favorite retail boutique.
 Taking small actions will provide a positive impact on small business owners in your community.

-How would you like to give or receive support this Valentine’s Day?
+How would you like to give or receive support as a small business?
 Leave us a comment below!